-Some progress has already been made towards balancing the budget over the mediumterm.
-New savings of £69m have been identified in the medium-term to 2027/28, which are reflected in the forecast budget gaps referenced above.
+Some progress has been made towards balancing the budget over the medium-term.
+We had already identified new savings of £14m in the medium-term, when we set the 2022/23 budget, but needed to identify options for addressing the residual budget gap.